EstateGuru bullet and full bullet explained

 EstateGuru bullet - bullet loan

 With the bullet loan, no repayments are made during the terms.
-This loan type is also popularly referred to as a "bullet loan" or even a "bullet loan" (bullet for short).
+This loan type is also popularly referred to as a "bullet" or even a "balloon loan".

 Advantages and disadvantages for borrowers